edap/udk-creative-coding/README.md

 - Write all the the error messages that you are receiving while developing.
 Keep a collection of your errors, learn to debug your code.

-## Modulo operator and loops

-Description: get confident with modulo and loop.

-Keywords: `%`, `for`, `while`

-Exercises:

-Make 3 applications that have a GUI.

-- Make an application that uses the modulo operator and `ofPath`.

-- Make an application that uses 3 different sine waves with different amplitude and frequency.

 ## Noise and Random

+Description: What is Randomness and what is noise, and how those are generated in the computer.
+Kevin Perlin and the Perlin noise in Tron.

 Keywords: `ofSeed`,`ofRandom`, `ofNoise`

+Notes for the teacher:
+Exercises "Unpredictability" pag.
+106 of "Code as Creative Medium".

 ## Polar coordinates, path, lines, shapes.

 Description:
 Move from polar coordinates to cartesian coordinates and viceversa.
-Go back to the unit circle and do the math.
+Have a look to the previous exercise about the unit circle.

+### Exercises
-Create your own shapes changing the algorithm that we have used to draw the circles
+- Create your own shapes changing the algorithm that we have used to draw the circles

 Keywords: `ofPath`, shapes.

-## Vectors

-Description: move things around using vectors.

-Keywords: `glm::vec2`

-Reference: [Nature of Code](https://natureofcode.com/book/chapter-1-vectors/).
-It is in processing but the concepts are valid in OF as well.

 ## Containers